DECODEproject/whitepaper/decode_applications.md

 This is an area of research both within DECODE and among the blockchain community.
 Findings in 'Designing To Facilitate Genuine Accommodation Sharing: Identity and Reputation Verification' [@Indre] particularly in the area of accommodation sharing have shown that relying only on software based solutions is not enough.
 There was a strong demand for community based design decisions, such as approaching networks of friends or neighborhoods for identity and reputation verification.

-## Example - Digital commons and Open data
+## Example - digital commons and open data

 The latest years have seen a rise of movements demanding transparency of data in general, and specially in the domain of public administrations.
 Citizens and companies are increasingly asking for datasets to be released in the form of Open Data, so they can be shared and reused.
 These datasets, however, usually provide a general broad picture but should be combined with other crowd-sourced pools of data and also with private data in order to fully leverage their potential.